vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 **IMPORTANT**:

 - For information about VCH networking requirements, see [Networking Requirements for VCH Deployment](network_reqs.md#vchnetworkreqs).
-- If you use NSX-T Data Center logical switches, it is not mandatory for T1 or T0 routers to be present.
-For container networks, if you need to access container VMs externally, you might need a T1 router to bridge overlay and underlay networks.
-If you only want to validate connections to container VMs via the container network, you do not require T1 and T0 routers.
+- If you use NSX-T Data Center logical switches, you might need a T1 router to bridge overlay and underlay networks.

 ## Advantages of Container Networks<a id="advantages"></a>